 Personnel issues are some of the biggest challenges in management.
-Even the most effective managers encounter stubborn personnel obstacles—ones that won’t go away, but continue to block the flow of business and give rise to staff-training issues.
+Even the most effective managers encounter stubborn personnel obstacles—ones that won’t go away, but continue to block the flow of business and give rise to employee training issues.
 Many leave you feeling overwhelmed, wondering how tasks that are seemingly so simple sometimes feel impossible to overcome.
 Here are a few common examples, including solutions, that can help you turn these situations around.

 Challenge #1: That’s not my job.

 The solution: If the answer is yes to any of the previous questions, you need to improve teamwork in your business.
 Start by establishing incentives that reward employees for taking initiative.
 You be the judge.
-Award dollar bills or some other prize for cleaning something without being asked, pitching in to help someone else, going beyond the call of duty — anything worthy of recognition.
+Award dollar bills or some other small prize for cleaning something without being asked, pitching in to help someone else, going beyond the call of duty — anything worthy of recognition.

 Challenge #2: I don’t know how.

 How many times a week do you feel overwhelmed by this employee response?
 While it can be frustrating, try not to respond with something like “But I already told you how.”
 Down the road, the challenge will only evolve into “I don’t remember how.”
-One of the keys to successful convenience store management is to deal with small challenges while they’re still small.
+One of the keys to successful management is to deal with small challenges while they’re still small.